North Augusta man facing child sexual abuse material charges

-NORTH AUGUSTA, South Carolina (WJBF) – A North Augusta man has been arrested on child sexual abuse material charges.
+NORTH AUGUSTA, S.C.
+(WJBF) – A North Augusta man has been arrested on child sexual abuse material charges.

 According to South Carolina Attorney General Alan Wilson, Michael Joseph Carter, 20, of North Augusta was arrested on six charges connected to the sexual exploitation of a minor.